shuklak13/Statistics/notes/DataSciencePipeline.md

 * Properties
     * highly-scalable and redundant, ensuring high availability by detecting + handling failures
     * files are broken into blocks are replicated across multiple nodes
-    * foptimized for write-once, read-many applications
+    * optimized for write-once, read-many applications
 * Resource management and job scheduling is handled by [Yarn](https://hortonworks.com/apache/yarn/), the "central platform" for consistency, security, and data governance in Hadoop
 * HDFS Architecture
     * Name Node AKA Master Node